 If you still have issues that you need to discuss with a 3rd-party, mediation is a good process for many cases.
 It usually costs less than litigation and can prevent many of the emotionally draining aspects of the legal system, because the parties are deciding it and not the Judge or legal system.
 An attorney is still very useful in this process.

 If your situation needs a complex multi-step process with the assistance of attorneys and keeping everything still private, collaborative law could be the best option.
-This is similar to mediation, but all parties must have attorneys along with a financial professional and a mental health professional to guide the process.
+This is similar to mediation, but all parties must have attorneys along with other case specific professionals to guide the process.

 A court battle is not the only way to end a marriage or other relationship with assets and children.
 Learn how to get through the breakup without destroying the friendship and more importantly the future you will have as co-parents and co-grandparents.